YSantoni/Photobiomodulation/README.md

 ## The Fireball V3

-To omit gate drivers for the Mosfets was a mistake as they can get pretty hot due to the long-ass time it takes to the gate to switch without a driver.
+To omit gate drivers for the Mosfets was a mistake as they can get pretty hot due to the long-ass time it takes to the gate to switch with so little current from the microcontroller pins.
 A duty cycle of 50% should do the trick, so we can trow away the microcontroller in favor of a pair of LM555 for the PWM signal.
+Furthermore, as the LM555 can source 200mA from its output, it should be enough to not use mosfets gate drivers
 A small fan will be added in the hope of mitigating thermal effects on los corones.

 ## Monitoring Testosterone levels